Frequently asked Questions about mortgages for French property.

 Q. Will my income be sufficient? / Are self-employed people accepted?

 In order to assess whether you can afford the mortgage you want, most French lenders will take 1/3 of the gross amount you receive each month from all outgoings, including salary or profit from self-employment, or pension income, plus investment income.
 They will then deduct the amount you are paying out each month for all your existing loans (UK mortgage, car loan, any other personal loans) plus alimony and rent if paid and of course the cost of your proposed French mortgage.
 Formal proof of all income sources is required.
-Self-employed people will have to provide a minimum two years accounts.
+Self-employed people will have to provide a minimum three years accounts.

 To obtain a personalised quotation complete an online application.